Alabama: Grants For Small Businesses

 Business Start-Up and Expansion Grant

 To foster entrepreneurship through a partnership of Alabama A&M, Auburn, and Tuskegee Universities, the Virtual Entrepreneurship Center (VEC) has announced a program called the Business Start-Up and Expansion Grant.
 This program meets two potential needs in the business community.
-Capital startup grants are microgrants offered to entrepreneurs, small businesses, Black entrepreneurs, female entrepreneurs, and non-profit organizations to assist in the capital costs of forming a business, company, or non-profit organization.
-Furthermore, as part of the expansion program, grants will be awarded to existing businesses to enhance their operations or purchase additional equipment or supplies to enhance their business.
+Capital startup grants are microgrants offered to entrepreneurs, small businesses, Black entrepreneurs, female entrepreneurs, and nonprofit entity organizations to assist in the capital costs of forming a business, company, or non-profit organization.
+Furthermore, as part of the expansion program, grants will be awarded to existing businesses to enhance their business operations or purchase additional equipment or supplies to foster business growth.

 You will first need to become a certified expert member of the VEC.
-Applicants must enroll and complete the online entrepreneur certification program for no charge before applying for a grant.
+Networking opportunities are abundant as applicants must enroll and complete the online entrepreneur certification program for no charge before applying for a grant.
 Earning a VEC certificate serves several important purposes.
 You can complete the entire program in less than a month.
-It includes a broad range of topics related to starting a business, including key issues and strategies.
+It includes a broad range of topics related to starting a business, including key issues and strategies concerning your business model.
 The program focuses on developing specialized skills with knowledge relevant to successful entrepreneurship to achieve success.

 Urban Impact